bwfiq/git-livesync/README.md

 ## Features

-- **Automatic Git Commits**: Automatically commits changes to the repository whenever files are modified or created, ignoring files that are excluded in the `.gitignore`.
+- Automatic Git Commits: Automatically commits changes to the repository whenever files are modified or created, ignoring files that are excluded in the `.gitignore`.
-- **Customizable Commit Delay**: Configure the delay between commits through settings.
+- Customizable Commit Dela: Configure the delay between commits through settings.

 ## Installation